 Taken Me Years to Feel Like an Actual Person:

-January 15, 2004 I first just want to thank whoever has put this site up.
-Reading everything has really made me feel better that there are other people who have dealt with the same things.
-I was brought up in the WCG and later the Garner Ted spin-off the CGI.
-Anyway I feel like it's taken me years and years just to be an actual person.
+I want to thank whoever has put this site up.
+Reading everything has really made me feel better knowing that there are other people who have dealt with the same things.
+I was brought up in the WCG and later Garner Ted's CGI [Church of God International].
+I feel like it's taken me years and years just to be an actual person.
 I'm trying to figure out what I actually believe in.
-I've felt like my mind has turned into a mess of rules and debates and that started back in the WCG.
-I'm a complete liar.
+I've felt like my mind turned into a mess of rules and debates that started back in the WCG.
 I lied to conform to what I was supposed to do for my parents, and I lied to my friends at school, and it's taken me a long time to stop lying even though I'm all alone now.
 I'm just excited to find this site.
 Thanks, --Child survivor of WCG

 January 25, 2004